eecs394-spr15/PocketAssistant/README.md

 # PocketAssistant
-PocketAssistant is a cutting-edge calendar optimization tool that promotes activities to support health, wellness, and academic success.
+PocketAssistant is a cutting-edge calendar optimization tool that promotes health, wellness, and academic success for college students.
-PocketAssistant provides an easy-to-use interface for students to view and modify their calendar as well as receiving suggestions for activities to benefit their cardiovascular health.
-Students are also reminded of important events on their calendar to assist in accomplishing the numerous activities in their busy schedules.
+PocketAssistant provides an easy-to-use daily interface for students to view and modify their calendar.
+Furthermore, PocketAssitant provides suggestions for activities benefitting cardiovascular health that fit seamlessly within the student's schedule.
+Students are also reminded of important events on their calendar to assist in accomplishing all of their daily activities.

 ## Download and Installation
 1. Clone the repo: `git clone https://github.com/eecs394-spr15/PocketAssistant.git`